0xilis/shortcut-sign/README.md

 # Contributing

 Contributions are welcome!
 Not just to the code, but also better documentation would also be appreciated.
 If you have contributions for a 2nd party library such as libshortcutsign or libNeoAppleArchive, please report them in their github pages.
 If you can't think of what to contribute, you can check the TODO section for a list.
-Please keep in mind that the goal of shortcut-sign is to provide a **cross-platform** signing tool, so things specific to macOS/Linux are likely to not be accepted unless it is a need.
+Please keep in mind that the goal of shortcut-sign is to provide a **cross-platform** signing tool, so things specific to macOS and not working on Linux are likely to not be accepted unless it is a need.

 ### Contributing (TODO):

 - Write tests
-- Write a `sign` command
+- Write a private key and auth data extractor for jailbroken iOS devices
-- Support keys/auth data in qmc/qmd files as well
-- Rewrite apple_archive.c to use libNeoAppleArchive rather than providing own aar parsing

-# Future Commands

-- `sign`
+- Build CLI for more devices
+- Option to replicate identity services and fetch private key/cert/validation record over HTTPS from Apple ID, thus not requiring an Apple device to dump keys from.
+This is the most ambitious and will take the most time, and may not be done.